purn1mak/HadoopSummitCloudbreak/README.md

 #### c.
 Creating a Scaling Policy
 1. In the Policy Configuration section, provide needed information.
 2. You will be using the Alert created in the above section.
 When the alert is triggered then this scaling policy will be applied.
-3. Click + to save the alert.
+3. Click + to save the Scaling Policy.
    ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/PolicyConfiguration.png)

 #### d.
 Configure Autoscaling Settings: